LinuxAtDuke/Intro-To-Linux/README.md

 **apt & yum - installing software**

 Linux software is mostly provided by a distribution.
 Software is arranged into packages and groups of packages.
-This is kind-a like an "app store", but everything is free and kept upto date by the distribution.
+This is kind-a like an "app store", but everything is free and kept up to date by the distribution.

 Examples: